 Others, who come from a nominal background will need a different approach completely.
 Build bridges by getting them to share their experiences with Christmas as a child.
 Even let them share negative experiences.
 These too can be a bridge.
 Most everyone will agree that Christmas has become very commercial, more than it should be.
 “What would an ideal Christmas look like for you?” may be a good question to ask.

-One of the things I’ve liked most about doing the 25 Day Advent Challenge this year is how much I’ve been learning.
-Because we live abroad, I’d never shared my faith frequently with people from my own culture before.
+Some years ago, I did a Christmas challenge in my home country, the U.S.A.
+Attempting to share the story of Jesus every day in America was new for me!
+I’d never shared my faith daily with people from my own culture before.
 I had some good spiritual conversations and some that didn’t go so well.
-Instead of being discouraged by those, I’ve been learning.
+Instead of being discouraged by those, I took them as growing opportunities.
 “Hmmm.
 Next time, I want to try asking this.”
 Or, “It would have been better if I would have then shared that.”
-Learning from our failures transforms them into success.
+Learning from our failures transforms them from failure into success.

 Comments